Elderjs/docs/elderguide.com/elderjs.md

 ## Why We Built Elder.js

-When we set out to build elderguide.com[link] we tested 6 different static site generators (Gatsby, Next.js, Nuxt.js, 11ty, Sapper and Hydrogen.js) and ultimately realized there wasn’t a solution that ticked all of our boxes.
+When we set out to build elderguide.com we tested 6 different static site generators (Gatsby, Next.js, Nuxt.js, 11ty, Sapper and Hydrogen.js) and ultimately realized there wasn’t a solution that ticked all of our boxes.

 On our journey we had 3 major realizations:

-1 — The only SSG to support Svelte was Sapper the other most mature JS alternatives (Gatsby, Next.js, Nuxt.js) are all tightly coupled with React/Vue.
-Since we were Svelte we were 100% sold on Svelte’s excellent developer experience and tiny bundle sizes as the answer for SEO sites.
+1. The only SSG to support Svelte was Sapper the other most mature JS alternatives (Gatsby, Next.js, Nuxt.js) are all tightly coupled with React/Vue.
+This was a bummer as we loved the amazing developer experience Svelte offers.

-2 — Most SSGs are built for simple sites/blogs or are app frameworks with an 'export' process added as an after thought.
-Reading markdown files from a folder wasn’t our core use case and while our site was going to have some interactivity it wasn’t an app.
+1. Most SSGs are built for either simple sites/blogs or for full scale "app frameworks" that have added an 'export' process added as an after thought.

-3 — Client side routing adds a huge amount of complexity (and bundle size) to initial loads for very little SEO benefit.
-If you aren’t building an App, why would you want to fully hydrate our JS framework just for faster routing?
+1. Client side routing adds a huge amount of complexity (and bundle size) to initial loads for very little SEO benefit.
+If you aren’t building an App, why would we want to fully hydrate our JS framework just for faster routing?
 Browsers a great at routing… we should only be hydrating things that need to be hydrated.

-After our testing we decided to go with Sapper but ultimately hit the roadblocks outlined below.
+After our testing we decided to go with Sapper but ultimately hit some roadblocks.

 This led us to the decision of rewriting all of our Svelte components to React/Vue or finding a different SSG.